wombleton/gitlaw-nz/acts/T/Taratahi Agricultural Training Centre (Wairarapa) Act 1969.md

 ###### Note

-Changes authorised by [subpart 2][0] of Part 2 of the Legislation Act 2012 have been made in this reprint.
+Changes authorised by [subpart 2][0] of Part 2 of the Legislation Act 2012 have been made in this official reprint.

 Note 4 at the end of this reprint provides a list of the amendments incorporated.

-This Act is administered by the Ministry of Agriculture and Forestry.
+This Act is administered by the Ministry for Primary Industries.

 ---